Program overview

 Career Options

-Graduates of the Advanced Carpentry Technology diploma can pursue various career opportunities in Canada, including:
+Graduates of the Advanced Carpentry Technology program can pursue a variety of career paths in Canada.
+Some potential job options include:

 • Carpenter: Skilled tradesperson responsible for constructing, installing, and repairing structures and fixtures made of wood and other materials.

-• Construction Manager: Oversees construction projects, ensuring they are completed on time, within budget, and to specifications.
+• Construction Supervisor: Oversees construction projects, ensuring that work is completed on time, within budget, and to quality standards.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.